gabrielle-ong/github-exploRepo/README.md

 [X] cue ('Top X results') when results appear.
 Else it's not intuitive to scroll down.

 ## Limitations
 - github API returns 30 results.
-If want more, have to do traversing with pagination https://developer.github.com/guides/traversing-with-pagination/
+If more results wanted, have to do traversing with pagination https://developer.github.com/guides/traversing-with-pagination/
-- currently its the same 4 colors for the language chart, would be better if each language had a specific color for people to recognize (but will have to hardcode languages to a color)
+- currently its the same 4 colors for the language chart, would be better if each language had a specific color for people to recognize (but will have to hardcode matching languages to a color)

 ## Future Extensions:
 - Order by (date, no of watchers)